Ferrari 512: History

 At the beginning of 1970 the Ferrari 512s were hampered by predictable early problems, including a weak suspension and transmission problems, but the fact that Porsche already had six months of equally mixed experiences with its 917 in 1969 would be decisive for the rest of the season.

 Contrary to Porsche, Ferrari did not organise an intramural competition.
-At Porsche, JWA Gulf, KG Porsche Salzburg and later Martini Racing, all received direct factory support.
-Thus, at least four cars were real works cars, without putting strain on the factory itself, as personnel and funds were provided by these professional teams.
+At Porsche, JWA Gulf, KG Porsche Salzburg, and later Martini Racing all received direct factory support, in the form of loaned cars.
+Thus, at least four cars were real works cars, without putting travelling strain on the factory itself, as racing personnel and funds were provided by these professional teams.
 And even the privateers like AAW Shell Racing and David Piper Racing received much better support than Ferrari's clients.
 Ferrari did not adopt this modern scheme, but entered cars themselves in the traditional manner, as "Spa Ferrari SEFAC".
-Having only a few Formula One drivers under contract in the previous years, with the sports car aces driving for Porsche, Ferrari could barely find qualified drivers for its entries.
+Having only a few Formula One drivers under contract in the previous years, with the sports car aces since 1966 driving in a fleet of Porsches, Ferrari could barely find qualified drivers for its entries.
 Besides the factory cars, there were the private cars of Scuderia Filipinetti, NART, Écurie Francorchamps, Scuderia Picchio Rosso, Gelo Racing Team and Escuderia Montjuich.
 Those private cars never received the same support from the factory.
 They were considered as field fillers, never as candidates for a win.

+Racing

-At the end of the 1970 season, Ferrari had won the 12 hours of Sebring, while the Porsche 917 and 908 took the remaining nine wins of the championship season.
-At Le Mans, the Ferrari suffered from reliability problems, although it was considered to be equally fast to the 917.
+Early in the 1970 season, Ferrari won the 1970 12 Hours of Sebring, but the Porsche 917 and the additional Porsche 908/03 at twisty tracks took the remaining nine wins of the championship season.
+At the 1970 24 Hours of Le Mans, the Ferrari suffered from reliability problems, although it was considered to be equally fast to the 917.
 Four 512s were entered by Ferrari for that race, but the Vaccarella/Giunti car was out after seven laps, the Merzario/Regazzoni car was out after 38 laps and the Bell/Peterson car was out a lap later, and about five hours later the Ickx/Schetty car was out after 142 laps.
-For speed tracks such as Le Mans, Spa, Monza and the Osterrichring, an extra rear body panel designed to suit the 512 better was fitted on the car.
-The modified 512 M had proven to be fast at the end of the season, and Ickx/Giunti also won the Kyalami non-championship Springbok nine-hours race.
-As the loop hole for the five litre sports cars became obsolete after 1971, Ferrari decided to abandon factory entries of the 512 in favor of developing a new three litre prototype, the 312 PB.
+For speed tracks such as Le Mans, Spa, Monza and the Österreichring, an extra long rear body panel was fitted on the car.

+The modified 512 M had proven to be fast at the end of the season, and Ickx/Giunti also won the Kyalami 9 Hours non-championship Springbok nine-hours race.
+As the permit for the five litre sports cars expired after 1971, Ferrari decided to abandon factory entries of the 512 in favor of developing a new three litre prototype, the Ferrari 312 PB.

 In 1971, Penske entered an improved 512 M (No. 1040) in Sunoco livery which was able to challenge the 917, taking pole position several times.
+The main competition for Porsche came from Alfa Romeo Tipo 33, though.